HITECHCRIME/HC_REL01_TRIBE/README.md

 9. Video Carousele: Glitchy Cinemgraphs of the Characters (alternatively mix Video and Photo carousels to make a reveal of characters)

-- FREE: IGTV uploads to @hitechcrime
+- FREE ENTRY POINT: IGTV uploads to @hitechcrime
-- FREE: Instagram Stories (Instructions with a screenshot of the Instagram profile, watch the trailer for the cinematic narrative short film)
+- FREE ENTRY POINT: Instagram Stories (Instructions with a screenshot of the Instagram profile, watch the trailer for the cinematic narrative short film)
-- FREE: Facebook Stories
+- FREE ENTRY POINT: Facebook Stories

-- FREE (monetized via subs): Mixer Lead - Livestream Announcement Dopamine Hook (adds to mystery aspect)
+- FREE ENTRY POINT (monetized via subs): Mixer Lead - Livestream Announcement Dopamine Hook (adds to mystery aspect)
-- FREE (monetized via subs): Mixer - Music Video Livestream Premiere
+- FREE ENTRY POINT (monetized via subs): Mixer - Music Video Livestream Premiere
-- FREE (monetized via subs): Mixer - in-character storyworld livestream "Emergency Message Uplink Established_" - a message to the audience, asking for help
+- FREE ENTRY POINT (monetized via subs): Mixer - in-character storyworld livestream "Emergency Message Uplink Established_" - a message to the audience, asking for help
-- FREE/PAID (monetized via subs + event tickets unless it would be a free reward for actually solving the puzzle): Mixer - Livestream in-character concert from an undisclosed location (or secret location which has to be discovered by the audience)
+- FREE/PAID ENTRY POINT (monetized via subs + event tickets unless it would be a free reward for actually solving the puzzle): Mixer - Livestream in-character concert from an undisclosed location (or secret location which has to be discovered by the audience)

-- FREE/PAID (tickets or earn your presence via fake cryptocurrency audience can gather through other activities related to the release): Physical art installation: tribe signs (street visual takeover according the the main core drive: visually hack the world)
+- FREE/PAID ENTRY POINT (tickets or earn your presence via fake cryptocurrency audience can gather through other activities related to the release): Physical art installation: tribe signs (street visual takeover according the the main core drive: visually hack the world)
-- FREE: Use texting platform as the most intimate platform of breaching the 4th wall.
+- FREE ENTRY POINT: Use texting platform as the most intimate platform of breaching the 4th wall.
 ```
 /// NETWORK ERROR_ (glitched text message from the Hitech Crime future)
 ```
-- PAID: Actual Physical Concert with hitech vibe (lasers, atmosphere, we transform the venue into a place from the short story) that has another set of clues for the audience to decypher. x x x
+- PAID ENTRY POINT: Actual Physical Concert with hitech vibe (lasers, atmosphere, we transform the venue into a place from the short story) that has another set of clues for the audience to decypher. x x x